VisitRome.com

 The Spanish Steps are among Rome's landmarks and a key stop for any shopping trip in the city.
 Located in Piazza di Spagna, the steps offer a place to relax and people-watch.
 This area is known for high-end designer stores, making it a prime location to find bargains.
 Check out the 'Piazza di Spagna' shop, which sells one-off designer items at competitive prices.
 The area also features independent boutiques and vintage shops, offering distinctive and affordable items.

 For true bargains, visit local markets and street stalls.
 Here, you’ll find a variety of souvenirs at prices lower than those in designer stores.
-The Spanish Steps area is also known for street food vendors, perfect for a quick snack or lunch on the go.
-If you're searching for designer deals or unique souvenirs, the Spanish Steps area is an excellent place to kick off your shopping trip.
+The Spanish Steps area is also known for street food vendors, well-suited for a quick snack or lunch on the go.
+If you're searching for designer deals or distinctive souvenirs, the Spanish Steps area is an excellent place to kick off your shopping trip.

 Termini Station